lemonsevens/lemonsevens-gruntworks/operations/project-planning/2_requirements-gathering.md

 [STEP 4] After receiving approval:
 Ask: "Would you like to save these requirements?
-   - If yes, save the file in the same directory as the vision statement as [requirements.md]
+   - If yes, save the file in the `planning/` subdirectory of the project directory as `requirements.md`.

 When "#requirements-status" is seen, respond with:
 ```